Winds-Studio/Surf-old/README.md

-# Lite Surf
+# SurfPatch
-Lite Surf is a fork of LeeesExploitFixer of a fork of 254nm's L2X9Core
+Surf Patch is a fork of LeeesExploitFixer of a fork of 254nm's L2X9Core

 A cute patch for Winds Anarchy>>*IP Breeze.asia*
 ___